logicly-au/docs.iar-dst.online/domains/domain-2.rst

 .. admonition:: PRACTICE POINT

-   Risk of harm must be considered in the context of information gathered on the other 7 domains - information gathered across the other 7 domains (e.g., if the person is experiencing loneliness, or significant environmental stressors) is very important in evaluating harm.
+   Risk of harm must be considered in the context of information gathered on the other 7 domains- information gathered across the other 7 domains (e.g., if the person is experiencing loneliness, hopelessness, worthlessness, significant environmental stressors etc) is very important in evaluating harm.

 Scoring
 --------